Gurbir Grewal: New Jersey attorney general

 In 2021, Grewal abolished mandatory minimums for six non-violent drug offenses, and allowed inmates who were serving mandatory minimum sentences for those crimes to request a court review and a new sentence.

 U.S. SEC

 On June 29, 2021, Grewal announced he would be resigning as New Jersey’s attorney general to take an appointment as Director of the U.S. Securities and Exchange Commission’s Division of Enforcement.
 His resignation as attorney general was effective July 16, 2021.
 His SEC appointment was effective July 26, 2021.
+Grewal worked to bring the cryptocurrency industry and Wall Street traders into compliance, and advocated for attorneys and auditors to protect investor interests.
+Under Grewal, the SEC imposed over $20 billion in fines and disgorgement in its enforcement actions.
+In October 2024, Grewal announced that he would be resigning from the SEC to enter private practice, effective October 11, 2024.

 Personal life

 Gurbir Grewal is a resident of Glen Rock, New Jersey, in Bergen County.
 Grewal is a father of three, with his wife Amrit.
 He is also fluent in the Punjabi and Hindi languages.